nmferraro5/correlation_outliers/README.md

         --PTHRESH=0.0027 \
 	--KNN.K=200
 ```
 Generates a file with outlier statistics, including Sample ID, gene, number of individuals tested, number of measurements/tissues for that sample, mahalanobis distance, log p-value, p-value, bonferroni-corrected p-value, and FDR corrected p-value.
 Also includes a column indicating if the sample is an outlier at the nominal threshold, but additional thresholds can be defined downstream.
+Example in toy_data folder for a few genes.

 ## Assign outliers to specific group
 * Requires outlier file, output file, original data file (same as above), a threshold for determining a single measurement change (assumes absolute value) and an outlier FDR threshold